 Low-income families with young children often struggle with diaper need, having to make tough choices between diapers and other necessities.
 1 in 3 mothers in the U.S. can’t afford diapers and must make these impossible decisions every day.
 As a member of the National Diaper Bank Network, we partner with 50 of our agencies to provide parents with diapers each month to keep their babies clean, dry, and healthy.

 Lack of access to period supplies due to financial limitations is known as period poverty and is widespread among the women and girls we serve.
-1 in 4 American women does not have consistent access to period products.
-An allied program of the National Diaper Bank Network’s Alliance for Period Supplies, the Period Initiative provides free period products every month to women in need at 35 of our partner agencies.
+2 in 5 American people do not have consistent access to period products.
+An allied program of the National Diaper Bank Network’s Alliance for Period Supplies, the Period Initiative provides free period products every month to people in need at 35 of our partner agencies.

-Just $25 supplies one woman with maxi pads for the entire year.
+Just $25 supplies one person with maxi pads for the entire year.
 You can also help by donating items via our Amazon wish list.